How Many Tigers In The Us

 Accredited Facilities:

 Zoos and wildlife sanctuaries accredited by organizations like the Association of Zoos and Aquariums (AZA) account for a small fraction of the U.S. tiger population.
 These institutions prioritize conservation, education, and research, and they participate in breeding programs to maintain genetic diversity.
-Take this: the San Diego Zoo and the Smithsonian’s National Zoo house tigers as part of their global conservation efforts.
+Here's one way to look at it: the San Diego Zoo and the Smithsonian’s National Zoo house tigers as part of their global conservation efforts.

 Private Ownership: